Azure Security Center frequently asked questions (FAQ)

 How often does Security Center scan for operating system vulnerabilities, system updates, and endpoint protection issues?

-The latency in Security Center scans for vulnerabilities, updates, and issues is:
+Below are the latency times for Security Center scans of vulnerabilities, updates, and issues:

 - Operating system security configurations – data is updated within 48 hours

 - System updates – data is updated within 24 hours